ucd-os-burgundy-s18/pintos1/DOC_P1.md

 >> how your implementation avoids it.
 Can you use a lock to avoid
 >> this race?

+A potential race condition in thread_set_priority() is possible if two highly prioritized threads come at the same time and they end up having the same priority.
+Our implementation ensures that if this scenario occurs, it will donate only one of the priority's as we have a condition ensure that the priority being donated is not of the same level as the current thread's priority.
+You can use a lock to avoid this race, but you may potentially slow down the implementation of thread_set_priority if you do so.

 ---- RATIONALE ----

 >> B7: Why did you choose this design?
 In what ways is it superior to
 >> another design you considered?

+We choose this design more because we struggled with priority overall, and decided that our original implementation was not working because we had no way to ensure that the current priority was not the same as one trying to be donated.
+Once we figured that out, everything ended up working smoothly.
+It is superior to the previous iterations due to the fact that it accounts for all scenarios in priority donation, and ensures that the most efficient route is taken.

 			  ADVANCED SCHEDULER
 			  ==================